 - Introduction of an express bus route between Half Moon Bay and Daly City BART.
 This service is envisioned to run on weekdays at 20 or 30-minute frequency in the peak commute periods and hourly in the midday periods.

-- Invest in physical improvements at Linda Mar park-and-ride, such as secure bike parking, better waiting areas, restrooms, and other amenities.
+- Invest in physical improvements at Linda Mar park-and-ride and new park-and-rides if needed, such as secure bike parking, better waiting areas, restrooms, and other amenities.
 This would require significant coordination with Caltrans, the owner of the park-and-ride, and the City of Pacifica.

 Download the Coastside Transit Study Presentation (PDF) from the community meeting held in Pacifica on February 1, 2018.